freeverseio/laos-smart-contracts/batch-minter/README.md

 ...num events produced =  700
 Gas used for minting: 12434864
 Gas used per mint: 17764.091428571428

+...Batch Evolving 700 times, the asset with tokenId =  32...0364 with tokenURI of length 53 ...num events produced =  700
+Gas used for evolving: 12346908
+Gas used per evolution: 17638.44
 ```

 To get some other references, if all NFTs have URI length = 400, we have a gas per mint = 19186, which gives approx 650 mints.